tom-krieger/pxe_install/README.md

 ### `Beginning with pxe_install`

 It is highly recommended, to add all configuration into the install server's Hiera node definition file.
-Here's a short example how you can organize this in your conreol repository.
+Here's a short example how you can organize this in your control repository.
 The example is reduced to the parts regarding the PXE install server.

 Your Hiera configuration file `hiera.yaml` can look like this.